- Examine the importance of writing multiple drafts of an essay

 The First Draft

-If one is the loneliest number, the first draft is the ugliest draft.
-The end.
+Sometimes it is a struggle to get the first draft on the page.
 There’s no way around it.
-If you can accept that reality, carry on.
-If you can’t, writing will be an ever-frustrating task.
-You will struggle to find joy in doing the work.
-Knowing that it is just a draft can free you from having to write something “golden” every time you come to the page.
-The pressure eases.
+Depending on your interest in the topic and the course, you may struggle to write for the assignment.
+Writing can feel like an ever-frustrating task, and if you struggle to find joy in doing the work, you’re not alone.
+One strategy that a lot of students find helpful is to accept that the first draft may not be that great.
+If you free yourself from having to write something perfect every time you come to the page, the pressure eases.
 You can write terribly.
-You can use cliches and jargon and run-on sentences.
-Don’t worry about any of it.
-You can – and should – revise and edit later.
+You can use clichés, incorrect words, and run-on sentences.
+Don’t worry about any of your sentences being perfect.
+You can revise and edit later.

 Overcoming Writer’s Block

+Let’s say you feel stuck with an assignment.
+What do you do?
 Writer’s block can occur at any point during the writing process.
 You may find yourself sitting down to write when you suddenly realize that you can’t think of a single thing to say.
 Don’t panic!
 It’s a common problem with a variety of solutions.
-Here are a few…
+Here are a few tips.

-- Staring at a blank screen can be intimidating.
-Try writing out your dilemma in the form of a question: “What is it I’m trying to say?”
+- Try writing out your dilemma in the form of a question: “What is it I’m trying to say?”
 “What are my goals?”
 Then brainstorm to answer these questions.

 - Take a break.
 Ten minutes away from your work will usually recharge your creativity.

-- Review the literature on your topic to see what other people are saying.
+- Review other ideas on your topic to see what other people are saying.
 Even opposing views can be inspiring.

 - Bounce ideas off someone else.
 Speaking about your writer’s block with friends, family, and fellow students may help untangle ideas or generate new ones.